cbshiles/KALX-xllforward/README.md

 We define \(f(t) = f_i\) if \(t_{i-1} < t \le t_i_\), \(0 < i < n\), and \(f(t) = _f\) if \(t > t_{n-1}\).
 The curve is not defined for \(t < 0\).

-The function `value` calculates the value of a forward curve as described above.
+The function `fms::pwflat::value` calculates the value of a forward curve as described above.
 It returns not-a-number (NaN) when the curve is not defined.
 The function `integral` computes the integral of a piecewise constant curve.
 The functons `discount` and `spot` are defined in terms of these.
 Note how only `value` and `integral` do error checking and return NaN's instead of throwing exceptions.
 The other functions return NaN's on error.

+This file also provids `present_value` and `duration` for valuing an instrument and computing the derivative with respect to a parallel shift of the forward curve.

+## `fms_bootstrap.h`

+Using functions from `fms_pwflat.h`, the function `fms::bootstrap::next` returns the next forward rate that will reprice the given instrument using the curve that has been built up to that point.

 ## `fms_curve.h`

-The struct `curve` collects the size, time pointer, forward pointer, and the extrapolation constant.
+The struct `fms::pwflat::curve` collects the size, time pointer, forward pointer, and the extrapolation constant.
 It provides equality tests, allows curves to be used as function objects, and provides the `last` time point in the curve before extrapolation kicks in.
+The user is responsible for the memory being pointed at.
+This makes it possible to avoid copying preexisting memory.

-The class `vector_curve` is a value type and provides `push_back` to add points past the end of the curve.
+The class `vector_curve` is `curve` that is a value type.
+It provides `push_back` to add points past the end of the curve.
+If the point is not past the last value then an exception is thrown, unlike the routines in `fms_pwflat.h` that return NaNs.
+It stores copies of the times and forwards in `std::vector`s.

 ## `fms_instrument.h`

-The struct `instrument` collects the size, time pointer, and cash flow pointer.
+The struct `fms::instrument` collects the size, time pointer, and cash flow pointer.
 It provides equality tests an provides the `last` maturity.
+The user is responsible for the meemory being pointed at.

 The class `vector_instrument` is an `instrument` that is a value type.
+TODO: add `insert` to insert time, cash flow pairs.

 The class `bond` is a `vector_instrument` that models simple, periodic bonds and allows for short first coupons.

-## `fms_bootstrap.h`

-This file defines `present_value` and `duration` in the `fms::pwflat` namespace that can be called using `instruments` and `curves`.
-In the `fms::bootstrap` namespace the function `next` returns the next forward rate that will reprice the given `instrument` using the curve that has been built up to that point.

 ## `fms_forward.h`